Skip to content

 A vacant home without utilities creates avoidable risk.

-Typical Utility Responsibility Breakdown ✔️
+Typical Utility Responsibility Breakdown

 During vacancy:

-• Owner: responsible for utilities
+• Owner: Responsible for utilities

-• Tenant: no longer billed once they vacate
+• Tenant: No longer billed once they vacate

-• Management: coordinates as needed, depending on setup
+• Management: Coordinates as needed, depending on setup

 This structure keeps liability clear.

-Which Utilities Should Remain On 🔌
+Which Utilities Should Remain On

-At minimum, owners should maintain:
+At minimum, property owners should maintain:

 • Electricity